amirrezasokhankhosh/PyFed/docs/source/Classes Reference.rst

 **FL_Experiment**

-FL_Experiment can be used to test federated learning for an specific model and dataset as fast as possible.
+FL_Experiment can be used to test federated learning for a specific model and dataset as fast as possible.
-This class takes some configuration as its input, runs federated learning with just a few lines of code, and reports the results of each client along with the accuracy of the model on the test data.
+This class takes some configurations as its input, runs federated learning with just a few lines of code, and reports the results of each client along with the accuracy of the model on the test data.
 This class is for those who simply want to experiment with FL, just as the name suggests.